Christopher W. Drapeau

-Assistant Professor of School Psychology
+Assistant Professor of Education (School Psychology)

 Clinical Psychology Postdoctoral Fellowship, Mississippi State University, 2017

 M.A., Educational Psychology, Ball State University, 2012

 B.G.S w/ Honors, Social and Behavioral Sciences, Indiana University South Bend, 2010

 - Drapeau, C. W. (2019).
 Establishing a research agenda for child and adolescent safety planning.
 Children’s Health Care, 48, 428-443. doi:10.1080/02739615.2019.1630281

 - Drapeau, C. W., Lockman, J., Moore, M., & Cerel, J. (2019).
 Predicting posttraumatic growth among adults bereaved by suicide.
 Crisis: The Journal of Crisis Intervention and Suicide Prevention, 40, 196-202. doi:10.1027/0227-5910/a000556